The Poetry Demon: Song-Dynasty Monks on Verse and the Way. Kuroda Studies of East Asian Buddhism no. 29. University of Hawai’i Press. July 2021.

 [Chinese language] “宋本《妙湛和尚偈頌》及相關資料” [The Song edition of Gāthā of Venerable Miaozhan and related historical materials], 俗語言研究, vol 7.
-Forthcoming.
+In Press.

 “The Flavors of Monks’ Poetry: On a Witty Denigration and its Influences,” Journal of the American Oriental Society 141.1 (2021), 125–150.

 [Chinese language] “析論長蘆宗賾《坐禪儀》及《勸化集》兼其對居士的教化” [Changlu Zongze’s ‘Principles of Seated Meditation’ and ‘Tracts on Abstaining from Alcohol and Meat’ as essays for laypeople], Shengyan yanjiu 聖嚴研究, vol. 14 (2021), 297–333

 “A Geographic History of Song Dynasty Chan Buddhism: The Decline of the Yunmen Lineage,” Asia Major 32.1 (2019), 113–160.

 “Returning Empty-Handed: Reading the Yifanfeng corpus as Buddhist poetry,” Journal of Chinese Literature and Culture 4.2 (2017), 383–419.
 In special issue “Song Dynasty Literature and Culture,” ed.
 Ronald Egan.

 “Toward a Spatial History of Chan: Lineages, Networks, and the Lamp Records,” Review of Religion and Chinese Society 3.2 (2016), 164–188.